MAD: Manifold Attracted Diffusion: Introduction

 A well-established paradigm for understanding data with a high-dimensional representation is the \textit{manifold hypothesis}: meaningful data distributions are concentrated near a low-dimensional manifold embedded in the ambient space \citep{bengio2013representation,fefferman2016testing}.
 For instance, natural images, despite being represented as a $d$-dimensional array, where $d$ can be in the millions, exhibit intrinsic dimensions that are far lower \citep{pope2021intrinsic}.
 This viewpoint will be the basis of our approach as we interpret noise as low-magnitude variations in directions orthogonal to the manifold, whereas meaningful variations of the underlying data correspond to movements along the manifold itself.
 The central idea is to exploit this geometric structure during the inference process to suppress the former while preserving the latter.

-The manifold hypothesis has previously been considered in the context of diffusion models to study their convergence behavior, e.g.\@ in \cite{debortoli2023convergence}, \cite{tang2024adaptivity}, and \cite{potaptchik2024linear}.
+The manifold hypothesis has previously been considered in the context of diffusion models to study their convergence behavior, e.g.\@ in \cite{debortoli2023convergence}, \cite{pmlr-v202-chen23o}, \cite{tang2024adaptivity}, and \cite{potaptchik2024linear}.
 It has also been argued in \cite{stanczuk2024diffusion} that diffusion models can be leveraged to estimate the intrinsic dimension of data manifolds.
 Some existing works tackle the problem of noisy training \citep{daras2024ambient,lu2025stochastic}, but require adapting the training process.
+More precisely, the approach introduced in \cite{daras2024ambient} modifies the training loss to take into account the (unknown) degradation process, while the method in \cite{lu2025stochastic} is based on a specific training process where a small percentage of the data is clean.
 Outside the generative setting, there are also traditional manifold denoising techniques predating diffusion models \citep{hein2006manifold,gong2010manifold,wang2010manifold,fefferman2018fitting,JCAM-2023}.
+However, none of these approaches are efficient in generating new samples from the clean distribution.

 This work introduces \textit{Manifold Attracted Diffusion (MAD)}, an efficiently implementable modification to the inference procedure of score-based models.
 We define the concept of an ``extended score'', which coincides with the standard score when that exists, but is also well-defined for Dirac delta distributions.
 In fact, it treats them essentially as Gaussians with a certain non-zero variance.
 This property can be leveraged in the inference procedure to reduce small off-manifold variations to almost zero while leaving larger on-manifold variations mostly unchanged, resulting in a soft thresholding effect.
 Thereby our method implicitly ``attracts'' the generated samples towards a low-dimensional structure, effectively filtering out noise.
 Importantly, a suitable approximation to the extended score can be computed easily from an approximation to the standard score, which enables the use of established training methods as well as pretrained networks under some conditions that are, e.g., satisfied by the framework of \cite{edm}.
 Our key contributions include: \begin{itemize}[leftmargin=4mm] \item The formal definition and analysis of the extended score; \item An inference algorithm that reduces noise in generated samples without needing a special training procedure, making it compatible with established frameworks and pretrained models; \item Empirical validation on toy problems and real-world image data, such as FFHQ, AFHQ, ImageNet, and EMPIAR-11618 (cryo electron microscopy data). \end{itemize}